‘This cruise reminded me why I travel in the first place’

-Day 8: Transfer to Dalaman airport about 30 minutes away.
+Day 8: Transfer to Bodrum airport about 40 minutes away.

 Arrival and Departure Information

-We plan for the gulet to depart Bodrum Harbour (approx. 40 mins from Bodrum Airport) around 17:00.
-Embarkation is from 15:30 onwards.
+We plan for the gulet to depart Göcek Marina (approx. 30 mins from Dalaman Airport) around 17:00.
 You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you may not be able to settle in to your cabin.
-If you arrive to the gulet after 17:00, we will do our best to enable you to join the tour at a convenient time and place.
 Departure time can be subject to change depending on weather, harbour or other conditions.

-Disembarkation in Göcek (approx. 30 minutes from Dalaman airport) is around 09:00.
-We will arrange local transfers from Bodrum airport and to Dalaman airport on the first and last day of the tour.
+Disembarkation in Bodrum (approx. 40 minutes from Bodrum airport) is around 09:00.
+We will arrange local transfers from Dalaman airport and to Bodrum airport on the first and last day of the tour.

 If you are staying in or connecting via Istanbul then the easiest way to get to and from the gulet is to fly.
 There are a number of airlines that offer domestic flights in Turkey such as Turkish Airlines.
 Turkish Airlines has a wide selection of flights on these days and there are alternative flights to and from Istanbul with some of Turkey’s low cost airlines such as Atlas Jet, and Onur Air.
 The cheapest way to book flights is directly with the airline online.